-One of the benefits of doing a degree in cultural science with emphasis on literature is that you’re reading list gets constantly extended.
-Last semester was all about Großstadtliteratur (urban literature?
+Last semester at FernUni Hagen was all about Großstadtliteratur (urban literature?
 Metropolitan literature?
 Eh, books about big city life.
 You get it.) and provided me with a huge collection of extracts and excerpts from the finest authors from the turn of the 19th/20th century.

-However, another author was mentioned: Upton Sinclair and his 1906 novel The Jungle.
+However, one book really stood out: Upton Sinclair and his 1906 novel The Jungle.
 There were only very few and very short excerpts but those very intriguing.
-So despite having already bought 5 post-exam-reward books, I decided I derserve another treat – especially since it’s related to the seminar, right?
+So despite having already bought 5 post-exam-reward books, I decided I deserve the full story.
 And so I made opportunistic use of my American friends and now have my very own copy from a US secondhand bookstore and greedily devoured the whole thing within days.

 Sinclair’s The Jungle is a ruthless account of the appalling labour conditions in Chicago’s meat (packing) industry and circles around Jurgis Rudkus, a Lithuanian immigrant, and his family, who were hoping for a better life and saw their American Dream shattered by corruption, greed and social brutality.
-It’s a pitiless urban jungle of injustice where the insignificant ones are doomed to fail and collateral damage of capitalism, a total exploitation of men and meat.
+It’s a pitiless urban jungle of injustice where the insignificant folks are doomed to become collateral damage of capitalism, a dystopian and sadly too real depiction of the exploitation of men and meat.

 It was all so very businesslike that one watched it fascinated.
 It was pork-making by machinery, pork-making by applied mathematics.
 And yet somehow the most matter-of-fact person could not help thinking of the hogs; they were so innocent, they came so very trustingly; and they were so very human in their protests – and so perfectly within their rights![Upton Sinclair: The Jungle]

-Nonetheless, it has remained a work of great impact and it’s social effects should not be diminished.
-Nor should it’s contribution to the literary world.
-Before you read: Be warned.
-The Jungle is a very intense narration that doesn’t spare you anything.
-It is plain and brutally honest.
-It’s a depressing read and makes you wanna rebell against the greedy bosses, the cheating estate agents, the whole financial, social and political system.
-A system in which a Lithuanian family has to sacrifice everything they have in order to survive and yet, it’s all in vain.
+Nonetheless, it had great impact and it’s social effects should not be diminished.
+Nor should its literary value.
+Before you stop reading here and start reading there: Be warned.
+The Jungle is a very intense narration that doesn’t spare your feelings.
+It is brutally honest.
+It’s depressing to read and on occasion makes your stomach turn.
+You just wanna rebel against greedy bosses, cheating estate agents, against the whole financial, social and political system.
+A system in which a Lithuanian family has to sacrifice everything they have in order to survive and yet, [SPOILER ALERT] it’s all in vain.
+Like a Gerhard Hauptmann novel.
+Bad in the beginning, worse in the end.
 How they try to hold on to their believes, traditions and each other against all calamities is heartbreaking.
-And we’re talking jail, rape, death, and alike here.
-How they still manage to savour rare moments of happiness, culture and family makes it even worse.
+And calamities is a quite euphemistic word for jail, rape, death, and the likes.
+How the Rudkuses still manage to savour rare moments of happiness, culture and family makes it even worse.

 To do that would mean, not merely to be defeated, but to acknowledge defeat – and the difference between these two things is what keeps the world going.Upton Sinclair: The Jungle

-Despite the Rudkus’ harsh fate, Sinclair ends his book on an uplifting note and offers a way out: socialism!
+Despite the family’s harsh fate, Sinclair ends his book on an uplifting note and offers a way out: socialism!
 Introduced to Jurgis (and us) towards the end of the book, it equips the working poor with a new hope, a vision, something they can hold on to and believe in.
-Socialism is the solution to capitalism, and Sinclair makes dead sure that message is recieved.
-In the 27 preceding chapters, he relentlessly and vividly depicts capitalism as the source of all evil, using the sad and horrible fate of Jurgis and his family he plays our heart strings and gets us in our empathy to accordingly abhor the system that allows such tragedy to happen.
-In the end, The Jungle is superb socialist propaganda elaborated on the depressing and tragic tale of an immigration family.
-And well worth reading.
+Socialism as the solution to capitalism is the clear message Sinclair wants us to tske from this book.
+In the 27 preceding chapters, he relentlessly and vividly depicts capitalism as the source of all evil.
+By narrating the sad and horrible fate of Jurgis and his family he easily plays our heart strings and sense of justice.
+You can’t but abhor a system that allows such tragedy to happen.
+In the end, The Jungle is superb socialist propaganda through the gut-wrenching tale of one immigration family.
+And a must read, political stance aside.